clintcarter1999/JokesAPI/README.md

 ## Acknowledgments

  -   Hat tip to BorrowWorks for providing this very fun coding assignment.
  - Laurie Sutherlin ([https://www.linkedin.com/in/laurie-sutherlin-95814132/](https://www.linkedin.com/in/laurie-sutherlin-95814132/)) (*Technology Business Development Manager at System Soft Technologies*).
-Laurie makes a personal investment before matching talent with opportunities by taking the time to truly understand what you bring to the table as far as hard AND soft skills.
+Laurie makes a personal investment in learning as much about the resource before matching them with opportunities.
+I feel that she is working "with" both sides.

  -   Thanks to all the people who have taken time to produce excellent articles, blocks, tutorials, and videos for
 	 - ASP.Net Core 3.0 REST API with a Sqlite DB,